This page was last updated April 24, 2013. Follow me @walterfootball for updates.

 William Gholston*, DE, Michigan State

-1/30/13: Gholston didn't take the next step in 2012 and was a huge disappointment.
-He didn't develope any pass-rushing moves and struggled to pressure the quarterback.
-Gholston defends the runs well, but is a liability as a pass-rusher.
+4/24/13: Gholston didn’t take the next step in 2012 and was a disappointment.
+He didn’t develope any pass-rushing moves and struggled to pressure the quarterback.
+Gholston defended the run well, but was a liability as a pass-rusher.
 He totaled 59 tackles, 13 tackles for a loss, 10 passes broken up, one forced fumble and 4.5 sacks this year.
 His sacks came against Central Michigan, Wisconsin, Northwestern and Minnesota.

 Gholston would be best as a 3-4 defensive end.